threefoldtech/zos/specs/upgrade.md

 > Since the bootstrap will require extra storage we have 2 suggestion:
 > - Either the storage modules is built-in the image, and make sure cache and other disks are mounted. (i don not like this option)
 > - Create another mem disk of proper size, use it as a temporary cache for the downloads, then cleared up after the files are copied to the tmpfs of the rootfs

+## Data Migration
+Since some daemons need to keep some sort of state on disk.
+Daemons **MUST** make sure they are always compatible with the older version of their data.
+It's totally up to the daemon to decide how it's gonna track the version number of the data schema, but we provided a small util library to work with [versioned](../modules/versioned) data.

+> We are concerned with the version of the data `schema` not the version of the data object.

+## Live Migration
+The proposal does not change much of what the live migration does at the moment, except it must be aware that the manifest now includes *ALL* the files, not only updated one.
+So we need to take care not to restart services that does not need to.

+The live migration, can mount the flist with new files, copy everything in place and apply config (if needed).
+Daemons that requires restart can be restarted.

+No data migration scripts are needed, since it's up to the daemon to take care of its own data as explained above.